magoo/ato-checklist/README.md

 	- Empowering scalable operations to mitigate abuse scenarios.

 ## Investigations & Response 🚑
-You'll have to manually dive into ATO attacks and ask "what is happening?".
+There will be periodic deep dives into ATO attacks to ask "what happened?".
 This section pertains to that perspective of work.

 - [ ] Authentications are searchable by device, ip, user agent
+	- [ ] Searches can pivot: Device to IP, IP to device, etc.
 	- [ ] Bonus: Actions / Events are searchable
 	- [ ] Bonus: All routes / Endpoints are searchable
 - [ ] Tooling exists to reset bulk accounts that meet criteria
 - [ ] Tooling exists to reverse transactions / changes that meet criteria.

 ## Automation 🤖
 Tying everything together for operational ATO systems.
-Engineering time is the least scalable, customer support is more scalable, automation is the most scalable.
+Engineering time is the least scalable, customer support hours are more scalable, fully automated systems are the most scalable.

-- [ ] Customer service classifies abuse cases[ ]
+- [ ] Customer service classifies abuse cases
 - [ ] AI systems classifies authentication events
-- [ ] Suspicious cases push customers to re-verify
+- [ ] Suspicious cases push customers to verify activity
-- [ ] XFN meetings to improve anti-abuse systematically
+- [ ] XFN meetings between groups to improve anti-abuse systematically

 ## Anti-Phishing 🎣
 Raising the bar against trivial credential stealing attacks which cause the most problems for unprepared organizations.

 - [ ] SPF / DMARC / DKIM
-- [ ] Brand Protection (Internet scanning for your brand being spoofed)
+- [ ] Brand protection (Internet scanning for your brand being spoofed)
-- [ ] spoofed@ and phish reporting
+- [ ] spoofed@ and customer phish reporting
-- [ ] App Store Takedowns
+- [ ] App store hunting
 - [ ] Domain / ISP Takedowns
-- [ ] Browser Blacklisting
+- [ ] Browser blacklisting
+- [ ] Referer, hotlinks, adversary leaks